Chercheur qualifié / Research Associate (Fonds de la Recherche Scientifique, FRS-FNRS; UCLouvain, Institut supérieur de philosophie)

 Kabira Masotta is a postdoctoral researcher at the RSCS institute in UCLouvain.
 Her work focuses on classical Sufism, more precisely on zuhd.
 After a Master in history at Paris Sorbonne, she obtained a PhD in Islamic studies under the supervision of Pierre Lory at the École Pratique des Hautes Études.
 Her PhD dissertation, based on Abū Nuʿaym’s Ḥilyat al-awliyā’ wa-ṭabaqāt al-aṣfiyā’, aims to define the contours of Islamic sainthood (walāya) during the first three centuries of Islam, as progressively defined in the hagiography from the 4th century (AH).
 The study mainly strives to analyse the language and spiritual practice of the early ascetics through three hermeneutic criteria: the ‘Judaising’ traditions (isrā’iliyyāt), Quranic exegesis and, lastly, the Sunna and figure of the Prophet, putting them into perspective with the language and spiritual practice of the 3rd and 4th century Sufis.
 Her current research focuses specifically on “eschatological experiences” of the first generations of ascetic and Sufi scholars from the byzantine border.
 She particularly explores how ascetic piety (zuhd) in ǧihād context translates into a paradoxical notion: tasting the intimacy of separation from God.

-Doriane Moenaert is a PhD student and assistant at UCLouvain.
-Her research focuses on Latin alchemy of the 12th-14th centuries.
-She studied classical philology in Louvain-la-Neuve and at the Università degli studi di Bologna.
-After which she did a year's research in Bologna, at the Collegio dei Fiamminghi, on 17th-century medicine and more particularly on fevers.
+Doriane Moenaert’s research focuses on Latin alchemy of the 12th-14th centuries.
+She studied classical philology in Louvain-la-Neuve and at the Università degli studi di Bologna, after which she did a year’s research in Bologna, at the Collegio dei Fiamminghi, on 17th-century medicine and more particularly on fevers.
 Since September 2019 she has been employed at the University as an assistant in classical philology and has started a thesis under the supervision of Sébastien Moureau.
 She is working on fermentum in Latin alchemy and medicine of the 12th-14th centuries.